 Go Tri-Valley was initially developed as a cost-effective solution for providing transportation services in areas with low densities or at times of day when demand for transit is lower.
 New on-demand zones are planned for areas with relatively low density that may supplant some of these Go Tri-Valley trips.
 However, the Go Tri-Valley subsidy would continue to provide cost effective services at night when LAVTA fixed-route services are no longer operating.
-As both Go Tri-Valley and proposed on-demand zones serve different core markets, LAVTA may discontinue Go Tri-Valley service or offer the subsidy when the fixed-route service or on-demand service ends.
+As both Go-Tri Valley and proposed on-demand zones serve different core markets, the subsidy should be continued through implementation and monitored for potential impacts to ridership.

-LAVTA tested a Shared Autonomous Vehicle (SAV) to provide first-last mile connections by a BART station.
-At the time of this writing, the SAV demonstration pilot has ended.
+LAVTA has been testing a Shared Autonomous Vehicle (SAV) to provide first-last mile connections by a BART station.
+At the time of this writing, the SAV demonstration pilot has not been transitioned to permanent service.